treanus/KUL_Linux_Installation/README.md

 - KUL_NeuroImaging_tools
 - KUL_VBG
 - KUL_FWT
-- Scilpy
-- FastSurfer
 - Mevislab
-- Robex
-- Spinal Cord Toolbox
-- itk-snap
+- Scilpy (in the conda environment "scilpy")
+- FastSurfer (in the conda environment "fastsurfer_gpu")
+- Karawun (in the conda environment "KarawunEnv")

 ## Output of a terminal after installation